What Is the Vertical Diet?

 - Full-fat dairy

-- All fruits, with a focus on low-FODMAP ones
+- All fruits, with a focus on low-FODMAP ones such as oranges, grapefruits and strawberries

 - Sprouted or soaked legumes and oats, but only in small quantities